Poverty Law Experts

 Programs serving special populations such as people with mental illness or HIV/AIDS do not have financial eligibility guidelines although case acceptance depends on the program’s limited resources.
 Immigration status is a consideration as well.

-people benefitted through important collaborations with volunteer attorneys
+People benefitted through important collaborations with our staff of volunteer attorneys.

-This video was made possible thank to the generosity of
+This video was made possible thanks to the generosity of Waterworx Digital Productions.